yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/edit-helm-overrides.md

 Upgrade existing universes to versions that support [GKE service account-based IAM](../../back-up-restore-universes/configure-backup-storage/#gke-service-account-based-iam-gcp-iam) using the following steps:

-1. Upgrade YugabyteDB to a version which supports the feature (2.18.x or later).
+1. Upgrade YugabyteDB to a version that supports the feature (2.18.4 or later).
 For more details, refer to [Upgrade the YugabyteDB software](../../manage-deployments/upgrade-software/).

 1. Apply overrides by following the preceding steps in Edit Kubernetes overrides.